surya-veer/FStream/README.md

 # Chat Aplication using Python QtNetwork
-This is very basic chat application based on TCP Sockets.
+This is very basic chat application based on TCP Sockets.You can also share files over local nextwork.
 I have implementated this using QtNetwork class of PyQt4.

 ### How to run this application
 #### Requirements: